Search

 Elastane vs Spandex: What’s the Difference?

-You’ve likely heard of Elastane, Spandex, and Lycra, especially if you’re a man who values your daily fit.
+You’ve likely heard of Elastane, Spandex, and Lycra, especially if you work out, and value your daily fit.

 While they might seem like different products, they’re essentially the same fiber known by various names across the globe.